Rowan Atkinson is a second-generation homeschooler and is a recently graduated homeschool mama after homeschooling her four children for two decades.

-Rowan is a historical fiction reader, British period drama watcher, soccer player, Sunday school teacher, author, and businesswoman.
+She is a historical fiction reader, British period drama watcher, soccer player, Sunday school teacher, author, and businesswoman.

-Rowan Atkinson is the author of Enough Already: Real Help for Homeschool Freakout Burnout and Zone Out and the host of the CanadaHomeschools podcast.
-She is madly working on the second book of Headphone History (you can hear a snippet on her podcast).
+Rowan Atkinson is the author of Enough Already: Real Help for Homeschool Freakout Burnout and Zone Out and the host of the Canada Homeschools podcast.
+She is madly working on the second book of Headphone History.

 “One thing about being a homeschooler (after having been homeschooled) that surprised me was how my own issues and weaknesses would be revealed.
 It wasn’t actually the teaching or organizing curriculum that was a challenge.
-It was how much my shortcomings were revealed.”Rowan Atkinson, Author of Enough Already: Real Helo for Homescholl Freakout Burnout and Zone
+It was how much my shortcomings were revealed.”Rowan Atkinson, Author of Enough Already: Real Helo for Homeschool Freakout Burnout and Zone

 - Don’t use recess as chore time; instead, take a break.